-If Ackee & Saltfish is Jamaica’s national dish, fried dumplings ought to be our national side dish.
+If Ackee & Saltfish is Jamaica’s national dish then fried dumplings ought to be our national side dish.
 Fried dumplings and festivals (a sweet fried cornmeal dumpling) are commonly served alongside so many entrees it might be easier to list the ones that it doesn’t accompany.
-These little fried biscuits are quick, supr easy to make and very addictive so, eat cautiously.
+These little fried biscuits are quick, super easy to make and very addictive so, eat cautiously.
 A complete fried dumpling recipe is below.

 Fried dumplings in its various flavors and forms is popular throughout the Caribbean.
 There’s fried bake, pholourie, and several others.
 Dumplings are served in private homes, at street-side stalls, and in casual dining restaurants all over the islands.
 Still, Jamaican fried dumplings are arguably the most popular version of this irresistibly delicious, very easy to make quick bread.
 Where ever Jamaican cuisine is sold, you will find fried dumplings on the menu.
 They are usually as an ala carte item or served with spicy meat dishes like jerk chicken or pork.